oddjob79/musement_sitemap/docs/files/app/BuildXML.php.txt

   * As well as the URL, the createXMLFile method uses the page type to set the Priority, based on a city page requiring 0.7,
   * an activity (or event) requiring a 0.5 priority and any other page requiring a 1.0 priority.
 Last Modified Date information
   * was not available to be used.
-  * Generates an XML file based on the file given, and returns a string for HTML rendering
+  * Generates an XML file based on the filename given and removes the temp file
   * Used https://programmerblog.net/how-to-generate-xml-files-using-php/ to help build method
-  * @param string $filename - name of the XML file to be generated
-  * @return string $xmloutput - contains XML for HTML rendering */ public function createXMLFile($filename) {
+  * @param string $filename - name of the XML file to be generated */ public function createXMLFile($filename) {
     // check filename